-Lori and I enjoyed our time on Koh Tao so much, we almost didn’t want to leave!
-If you’re planning your own visit to this wonderful island and not quite sure where to begin or what to expect, this first-hand guide’s for you.
+If you’re planning your own visit to Koh Tao and not quite sure where to begin or what to expect, this first-hand guide’s for you.

 But nothing may define Koh Tao more than scuba diving and its laid back vibe.
 And Sairee Beach is the epicenter of both!

 And that’s exactly what brought us to Sairee Beach in Koh Tao.
-If it hadn’t been for Lori getting her open water scuba certification, we may have bypassed the island entirely.
+If it hadn’t been for Lori getting her open water scuba certification, we may have bypassed the island entirely—which, in hindsight, would have been an absolute shame.

 Diving may define Koh Tao (and Sairee Beach), but that doesn’t mean it’s not one hell of a fun and beautiful place to lay low without a care for the rest of the crazy world offshore.

-How to Get to Sairee Beach
+Getting to Sairee Beach

-Getting to Koh Tao (Mae Haad)
+Part I: Getting to Koh Tao (Mae Haad)

 Most travelers bound for Koh Tao—no matter how flexible or open-ended their itineraries—seem to get here the same way: by “fast boat.”